fairlearn/fairlearn/docs/faq.rst

     algorithm can be evaluated using our metrics.

 Does Fairlearn support multi-class classification?
-    Fairlearn's assessment capabilities support multi-class classification
-    since the `MetricFrame` does not care about the nature of the ML problem;
-    if the supplied metric function supports multi-class classification, then the `MetricFrame` can use it, producing a result for each of the groups identified by the sensitive feature(s).
+    On the assessment side, Fairlearn's :class:`MetricFrame` can be used with any metrics for supervised learning, including those for multi-class classification.
-    For example, it is perfectly acceptable to pass `sklearn.metrics.accuracy_score` or `sklearn.metrics.confusion_matrix`
+    For example, it is possible to pass :py:func:`sklearn.metrics.accuracy_score` or :py:func:`sklearn.metrics.confusion_matrix`
-    as the metric function, and supply multi-class data for y_true and y_pred.
+    as the metric functions, and supply multi-class data for :code:`y_true` and :code:`y_pred`.
     There are
     `ongoing discussions within the community <https://github.com/fairlearn/fairlearn/issues/752>`_
     to add more extensive support to Fairlearn's assessment capabilities.
     If you have thoughts feel free to add them to the discussion.

-    The existing mitigation techniques do not support multi-class classification.
+    On the mitigation side, our algorithms :class:`ExponentiatedGradient` and :class:`GridSearch` support :ref:`bounded group loss <_bounded_group_loss>` constraints, which are applicable to any supervised learning setting, including multi-class classification.

 Does Fairlearn support multiple and non-binary sensitive features?
     Fairlearn's assessment capabilities support sensitive features with more